yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 7. Click the **Create Alarm** button.
 <img src="assets/week0/1 alarm.png">

 - **Get Notified**
 Receive Cloudwatch Alarm Topic Notifications Directly to Your Inbox.

 <img src="assets/week0/4- notif received.png">

+I started my journey in the [US East Central region](#aws-cloudshell) and subsequently shifted to CA Central for upcoming weeks.

 ## AWS Budget Made Easy

 Billing Management Budgets are a newer method of alerting about spending that replaces alerts.
 Budgets allow you to set a spending limit and receive notifications when your spending exceeds the limit.

 To create a Billing Management Budget, go to the [Billing console](https://console.aws.amazon.com/billing/home#/budgets) and click the **Create Budget** button.

 <img src="assets/week0/3 budget is set .png">

 **E.g. notifies when,**
 - actual spending reaches 85%
 - forecasted spend is expected to reach 100%

 # Checking and Claiming AWS Credits